 Most of the consumers use their mobile phones to shop for products online, but some others may choose desktop, tablets, or telephone also.
 Using different channels for promoting and distributing products can help eCommerce website owners grab more sales.
 Omni-channel retailing can help the shopper’s purchase products from well-integrated channels and achieve seamless shopping experience.

 Lack of transparency of inventory across the enterprise, and navigating each and every customer uniquely are the biggest challenge for retailers in implementing omnichannel.
 The solution is to use customer data to drive iterative improvements and create a seamless and personalized user experience.

 Challenges faced by eCommerce for 2018 aren’t different from the ones faced by them during the previous years.
 Yet, we can assume that intensity has increased with the technology advancements and market cut-throat competition.
 The customers’ expectations are also changing with the advancements in every sector.
-Let’s gear up to face the challenges faced by eCommerce website owners and find suitable solutions.
+Let’s gear up to face the challenges faced by eCommerce website owners and find out suitable Magento ecommerce solutions.